Research

 Molecular Gears

 Molecular gears have been investigated early in molecular machine research and studied extensively for decades.
-So far molecular gearing systems work by thermal activation leading to the correlated mechanical movement of intermeshed molecular fragments.
+So far molecular gearing systems worked by thermal activation in solution leading to the correlated mechanical movement of intermeshed molecular fragments.
 Because of the thermal nature of this process no directional movements are possible and no means are available to actively power molecular gearing movements.
-In our newest work we provide the first energy-fueled molecular gearing system.1 Upon blue light irradiation two molecular fragments move together against each other.
+We developed the first energy-fueled molecular gearing system using photons for driving the correlated motion.1 Upon blue light irradiation two molecular fragments move together against each other.
 Thereby the 180° rotation of the central double bond is translated into a 120° rotation of the adjacent single bond.
 At the same time the rotation axis is shifted by 120° similar to a macroscopic bevel gear.

 Functional Supramolecular Systems